boombador/boombador.github.io/_posts/2014-09-20-streams-and-redirection-bash.md

     1 stdout - messages or information generated during processing, printed to terminal 2 stderr - error messages or crash dumps, also printed to terminal

-Now we see that the `>` output redirection operator is more versatile than we originally thought, optionally taking a file descriptor argument on its left side to specify what stream to redirect.
+It turns out the `>` operator can take parameters for more fine-tuned control of file descriptor updating.
+It can take a file descriptor argument on its left side to specify what stream to redirect.
 When omitted, it defaults to `1` giving us the normal output redirection, but passing `2` will write the error messages to a file: